JD1738/React-Anime-Blog-RPG-Game/README.md

 # React-Anime-Blog
-Anime Blog made in React
+An anime website blog and a short game on the ACE engine, intergated and made in React